(For more New Orleans pages please scroll down)

 Café du Monde has been open 24/7 – Christmas Day and a passing hurricane excluded – since 1862.

-I always preferred my beignet on the way home after a long night of music and dancing, after cutting down Pirates Alley to the waterfront.
+I always preferred to savour my beignet on the way home after a long night of music and dancing, after cutting down Pirates Alley to the waterfront.